blopker/KDD-Music-Recommender-MapReduce/README.md

 Contents
 --------
 * smalltest.txt - A small database to test with.
 Can be run through the entire process.
-* chunkit.py - Python script we used to chunk up a database file to be consumed by MapReduce.
+* chunkit.py - Python script to chunk up a database file to be consumed by MapReduce.

 Usage
 -----